233 acres in Ross County

 Outstanding Vertical Walled Gorge.
 Lewis Gorge is a 233-acre parcel containing a spectacular one half mile long vertical-sided gorge flowing into an exceptionally scenic tributary of Paint Creek known as Cliff Run.
 Lewis Gorge is located just north and east of Paint Creek Dam off of Rapid Forge Road, just north of the historic Sanctuary lands that center around Cave Road and the Rocky Fork Gorge.
-It is our dream and intention to incorporate Lewis Gorge into the embrace of the Highlands Nature Sanctuary.
+We are delighted to have been able to incorporate Lewis Gorge into the embrace of the Highlands Nature Sanctuary.

 Wildflower Paradise.
 Lewis Gorge has been in the private hands of the Lewis family for generations.
 The floral showcases in Lewis Gorge are dazzling, with many species of flowers hanging from the 40-50 foot cliffs that border a limestone-bottom creek.
 Learn more about the natural history of Lewis Gorge.
-For the past two years the Lewis Family has permitted the Arc to lead guided hikes on their property for the annual Wildflower Pilgrimage, establishing the gorge a treasured destination already for many Sanctuary visitors, people who also served to press us to pursue the gorge’s permanent preservation.
+Lewis Family Gorge has become a treasured destination during our annual Wildflower Pilgrimage.

 Room to Grow.
 Notably, contiguous and near to the property are several 400-acre forested tracts – unusually large tracts for this region – that provide large blocks of unbroken lands.
 Continued preserve growth in this botanically significant and incredibly scenic region holds much promise.